 Website repair is part of what we do.
 Read what Forbes says about the most common online mistakes made.

 If you have a website that has stopped working, there’s a good chance that the website was built utilizing an old technology.
-PHP4 is a good example, many websites that were built more than 5 or 10 years ago were built utilizing PHP4 or an earlier version.
+PHP4 is a good example, many websites that were built more than 10 years ago were built utilizing PHP4 or an earlier version.
 PHP4 is now obsolete and all support was completely discontinued as of August 1, 2008.

 Network Solutions, which is one of the largest hosting companies in the world upgraded their servers to PHP5 in April 2008, and many websites they hosted stopped working because they were incompatible with PHP5.